MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-OrganizationRelationship.md

 ## PARAMETERS

 ### -UserIdentity
-!!!
-Exchange Server 2010

-The UserIdentity parameter specifies the mailbox for which a delegation token is requested to access the external organization's configuration information.
-You can use any of the following values:

-- Distinguished name (DN)

-- Canonical name

-- GUID

-- Name

-- Display name

-- Alias

-- Exchange DN

-- Primary SMTP e-mail address

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The UserIdentity parameter specifies the mailbox for which a delegation token is requested to access the external organization's configuration information.
 You can use any of the following values:

 - Distinguished name (DN)